nathkrill/raudaia/The Founding.md

 During this time, the [[Carria]] are mostly unknown.
 While the presence of desert people is known, the other states are unaware of a gathering of tribes beginning in the south.

+## Currency

+Bartering and trade are well practiced during this time.
+The small nations trade with each other in limited capacity.
+The Founding sees the beginning of the use of small tokens of precious metal as forms of currency.

+## Technology

+The technology at the time of The Founding is comparable to the late Bronze Age and early Iron Age of our world.
+The use of the wheel and sail are well established as modes of transport, and weapons are formed of common metals.
+Complex gears and machinery is yet to be invented.

 ## Footnotes